scottvr/phart/README.md

 - circular - Arrange the nodes in a circular layout.
 - kamada-kawai - Positions nodes using Kamada-Kawai path-length cost function. (requires scipy)
 - spring - Position nodes using Fruchterman-Reingold force-directed algorithm. (fallback for kamada-kawai if scipy not available.)
+- arf - Position nodes using an attractive-repulsive force model.
+- spiral - Position nodes along a spiral.
+- shell - Position nodes in concentric shells (rings), using BFS-derived rings by default.
 - multipartite - Position nodes in layers of straight lines.
 - planar - Minimize edge (path) intersections.
 - random - Positions nodes uniformly at random within the unit square.